GreysonMainor/AsteroidTyper/README.md

 # AsteroidTyper
-# PWA-Budget-Tracker

 ## Description
-This application is a simple front end application that allows yout to play a typing game masqueraded as a earth survival game.
+This application is a simple front end application that allows you to play a typing game masqueraded as a earth survival game.

 -[Installation](#installation)